Morality Is Evolving

 Also consider that, in the time of Jesus, the Roman ideal of public entertainment was rushing to the arena to watch gladiators hack each other to pieces or to cheer on wild beasts as they ripped apart criminals and perceived enemies (men and women).
 But now it would be difficult to imagine any of this being morally acceptable.

-God is not a grumpy, irascible old man whose displeasure with the sins of mankind could be appeased only by the sacrifice of his son.
-And Jesus did not condone any kind of morbid, blood sacrifice.
+It is difficult to imagine that God is a grumpy, irascible old man whose displeasure with the sins of mankind could be appeased only by the sacrifice of his son.
+Jesus did not condone any kind of morbid, blood sacrifice.
 Indeed, despite the barbarity of the time, he courageously delivered a cheerful and enlightened message—that his Father in heaven was a loving, merciful, and understanding God.
-He made it clear that a spiritual life and salvation (eternal life) are freely available for all who believe—to all who have simple faith in the compassion, goodness, wisdom, and grace of God—no sacrifices required.
+He made it clear that a spiritual life and salvation (eternal life) are freely available for all who believe—to all who have simple faith in the compassion, goodness, wisdom, and grace of God—no sacrifice required.

 Even Paul recognized this when he wrote, “It is the power of God that brings salvation to everyone who believes.”